Syed-Moahmmed-Mujahid/Simple-Bill-Calculator/README.md

 ## My Experience

 I made this project to learn more about HTML, CSS, and JavaScript.
-The HTML and CSS part was easy for me, but the JavaScript part took more time to understand.
+The HTML and CSS part was easy for me, but the JavaScript part took more time to understand and taken help from AI.
 I learned how to add, delete, and save items using JavaScript.
 To help myself and others, I added many comments in the JavaScript code to explain each step.
-Now I feel more confident in using JavaScript for web projects.

 ##screen shot:-)
 ![simple bill calculator](https://github.com/user-attachments/assets/89da1e0f-8cbf-4356-9531-277e0d89f11a)